 1. Nikon ProStaff Rimfire with BDC Reticle

 Nikon needs no introduction.
-They make optics for just about every industry that uses them including high-grade medical equipment and eye glasses.
+They make optics for just about every industry including high-grade medical equipment and eye glasses.
 They specialize in putting out high-quality optics for excellent prices.

 Much like its larger centerfire cousins, Nikon didn’t cut any corners when it designed the scope.
 It is a rimfire rifle scope at heart, with parallax settings and a quarter inch at 50-yard adjustments for windage and elevation but is a full-size scope.
-Not many scope set of rimfire rifles is full-sized, simply because rimfire rifles are often made with youth patterns or ultralight designs.
+Not many scopes designed for rimfire rifles are full-sized, simply because rimfire rifles are often made in youth patterns or are ultralight designs.

 If you have a hunting or target rimfire rifle for an adult, with a full-size stock, this scope makes a lot of sense.
 It is full-size and much heavier than most rimfire rifle scopes and balances out an adult sized rifle much better than other scopes.